Predazzo

 It is one of the main centers of Val di Fiemme (the other is Cavalese), being the most populous and widespread of the valley.
 It is an important road junction and trade between the valleys of Fiemme and Fassa and the area of Primiero.

-Predazzo is also the home of Pastificio Felicetti, a maker of pasta.

 Geography

 Territory & climate

-Predazzo borders with the following municipalities: Moena, Tesero, Panchià, Ziano di Fiemme, Siror, Canal San Bovo, Nova Levante and Nova Ponente.
+Predazzo borders with the following municipalities: Moena, Tesero, Panchià, Ziano di Fiemme, Primiero San Martino di Castrozza, Canal San Bovo, Nova Levante and Nova Ponente.

 Located at the confluence of the river Travignolo from the Dolomite Group of the Pale di San Martino, in the river Avisio, from the top of the Marmolada, it is the most upstream of the Val di Fiemme.

-The city of Predazzo is part of the Natural park, Parco Naturale Paneveggio - Pale di San Martino, Magnifica Comunità di Fiemme and Comprensorio della Valle di Fiemme (C1).
+The territory of Predazzo is part of the Paneveggio-Pale di San Martino Natural Park, the Magnifica Comunità di Fiemme and Comprensorio della Valle di Fiemme (C1).

 Minimum and maximum temperatures during the whole year reach -21 °C and +38 °C.